Economics Major & Concentration Requirements

 Description

 Techniques for rigorously testing economic theory.
 Reinforces and extends the econometric techniques developed in Economics 270.
-Topics include a review of the classical linear regression model as well as model extensions including dummy and limited dependent variables, panel data estimation, instrumental variables, simultaneous equation systems, time-series analysis, and forecasting.
+Topics include a review of the classical linear regression model as well as model extensions to categorical and limited dependent variables, panel data estimation, instrumental variables, simultaneous equation systems, time-series analysis, and causal analysis.

 Prerequisites

-ECON 270 with a grade of C- or better
+ECON 270 with a minimum grade of C-

 • ECON 372 Advanced Macroeconomics